 For subsidiaries with indicators of impairment, the recoverable amounts were determined based on value-in-use calculations using cash flow projections from financial budgets approved by management covering 5 years.
-The pre-tax discount rate applied to the cash flow projections was 10.5% (2019: 10.5%).
-Management had applied 1.7% (2019: 1.0%) growth rate to extrapolate cash flow projections beyond the five-year period for 2020.
+The discount rates applied to the cash flow projections range from 10.5% to 12.0% (2020: 10.5%) depending on the jurisdiction of the CGU resides in.
+Management had applied growth rates ranging from 1.7% to 4.0% (2020: 1.7%) to extrapolate cash flow projections beyond the five-year period for 2021 depending on the jurisdiction of the CGU resides in.